 Lisbon has always been the most popular destination in Portugal, even more so in the past few years.
 But given its size, the country is amazingly diverse.
-So do yourself a favor – spend a few days in the capital and then head further afield…
+So do yourself a favor – spend a few days in the capital and then head further afield to these best places to visit in Portugal…

 By Jim Ferri

-For too many years Portugal was given short shrift by Iberian-bound travelers who focused almost entirely on neighboring Spain.
+For too many years, Portugal was given short shrift by Iberian-bound travelers who focused almost entirely on neighboring Spain.

 Amazingly Diverse

-From the massive, dramatic cliffs that buffer the Atlantic in the south, to the soft rolling hills and vineyards of the Duoro in the north, Portugal is an amazingly diverse country.
 Visit the beaches of the Algarve but don’t miss historic Sagres or the historic university city of Coimbra.
-Stroll the cobbled alleyways of Porto, and be sure to visit fairytale-like Sintra, Lord Byron’s favorite.
+Also, stroll along the cobbled alleyways of Porto, and be sure to visit fairytale-like Sintra, Lord Byron’s favorite.

 Get off the beaten track and roam about remote Estremadura or through the cork forests and olive groves of Alentejo.
-And for a real adventure head to the Portuguese islands of Madeira or the Azores.
+And for a real adventure, head to the Portuguese islands of Madeira or the Azores.

-The Baixa, Lisbon’s downtown area, is still the traditional center of city life.
-Also it’s where Lisbon’s oldest and traditional shops still exist.
-In this heart of the city, is the famous pedestrian-only street Rua Augusta.
-Streets that run parallel to it identify the various tradesmen and craftsmen who have done business there for centuries.
+In this heart of the city is the famous pedestrian-only street Rua Augusta.
+The roads that run parallel to it identify the various merchants and artisans who have done business there for centuries.
 You’ll find jeweler’s stores in the Rua do Ouro (Gold Street) and the Rua da Prata (Silver Street).

-Regrettably, the original Baixa was destroyed by the great earthquake of 1755.
+Regrettably, the original Baixa no longer exists due to the great earthquake of 1755.
 Afterward, it was reconstructed by the king’s prime minister, the Marquês de Pombal.
 As a consequence, it’s still popularly known as the Baixa Pombalina.
-It has a uniform and rectangular layout that makes no distinction between the various social strata that live in the area.

 The Algarve, Portugal’s Beautiful Beaches

-Sea, sun, and sand mark Portugal’s famous Algarve.
+Sea, sun, and sand mark Portugal’s famous Algarve, the second of the best places to visit in Portugal.
 While the region’s beaches and picturesque villages have made it world renown, the region also has some world-renowned golf courses.
-The area’s capital, Faro, remains nearly the same as it was in the 18th century, with some of its charming neighborhoods intact.

 Sintra, the Fairytale City

 After falling in love with Sintra, he decided to buy the convent and the surrounding land to build a summer palace for the royal family.
-This resulted in a somewhat unusual mixture of architectural styles.
+His imagination resulted in a somewhat unusual mixture of architectural styles.
 Moreover, he also established an English-style woodland park with a wide variety of exotic trees.

 Porto and Its Wine

 The riverfront area comes alive in the evening when numerous cafés, bars, and restaurants open.
-Couples stroll along the Douro, as a hint of music drifts from the bars and cafes, and the smell of coffee and grilled fish fills the air.
+Couples stroll along the Douro as a hint of music drifts from the bars and cafes, and the smell of coffee and grilled fish fills the air.

-Roughly halfway between Lisbon and Oporto in the north, Coimbra was once the capital of the Portugal.
-However, it’s most famous for the University of Coimbra, founded in 1290 and one of the oldest universities in Europe.
-Furthermore, it’s a city of medieval churches and a maze of medieval streets.
-Presumably, that’s the reason some consider it the most romantic city in Portugal.
+Roughly halfway between Lisbon and Oporto in the north, Coimbra was once the capital of Portugal.
+However, it’s most famous for the University of Coimbra, founded in 1290, and one of the oldest universities in Europe.

 Funchal, Madeira

-Madeira is a group of four Portuguese islands off the coast of North Africa.
-Funchal, its capital, is a walkable city with a nice harbor and a cathedral more than 500 years old.
-It’s perpetually sunny, but when the sun goes down, the tempo picks up in its nightclubs, restaurants, and casinos.
+Funchal, its capital, is a walkable city with a lovely harbor and a cathedral over 500 years old.
+It’s perpetually sunny, but the tempo picks up in its nightclubs, restaurants, and casinos when the sun goes down.

 Some associate the Monte area of Funchal with wicker “toboggan rides” that first appeared around 1850.
-Originally, this was a fast means of transportation to central Funchal for people living up the steep hillside in Monte.
+Initially, this was a fast means of transportation to central Funchal for people living up the steep hillside in Monte.

 Ironically, Praça do Giraldo of Evora, where open-air cafes now serve coffee to tourists, was once the location of public executions.